oroinc/platform/src/Oro/Bundle/ChartBundle/Resources/doc/reference/getting-started.md

 ## Main classes ##

-Chart bundle consists of several related entities.

 **Oro\Bundle\ChartBundle\Model\Data\DataInterface**
-Interface that can be passed to chart builder as source data.
+- Interface that can be passed to chart builder as source data.

 **Oro\Bundle\ChartBundle\Model\ChartView**
-View representation that can be used to render chart.
+- View representation that can be used to render chart.

 **Oro\Bundle\ChartBundle\Model\ChartViewBuilder**
-Builder can be used to create view instance.
+- Builder can be used to create view instance.

 **Oro\Bundle\ChartBundle\Model\ConfigProvider**
-Provide access to oro_chart configuration.
+- Provide access to oro_chart configuration.

 ## How it works ##